6 Facts about the Safety and Efficacy of Buspirone and Pregnancy

 Buspirone and pregnancy hold a classification of FDA Pregnancy Category B, suggesting that animal studies have not demonstrated direct fetal risks.

-This categorization originates from a comprehensive assessment of animal studies, which have not demonstrated teratogenic effects, suggesting a lack of observed contraindications on fetal development.
+The Buspar pregnancy category comes from a comprehensive assessment of animal studies, which have not demonstrated teratogenic effects, suggesting a lack of observed contraindications on fetal development.
 These studies aim to provide insights into the potential reproductive risks associated with the drug.

 3. Breastfeeding and Buspirone Use